 4.4.7 Substitutes.
-Teams are allowed to have a roster of 6 total Players (five (5) starters and one (1) substitute).
-Team’s may adjust the line up of their starting roster between each Ranked Match in Stage 2 and between each Match in Stage 3 and beyond.
+Teams are allowed to have a roster of six (6) total Players (five (5) starters and one (1) substitute).
+Team’s may adjust the lineup of their starting roster between each Ranked Match in Stage 2 and between each Match in Stage 3 and beyond.
 Teams may not make changes to their starting line up during a Match at any point during the Tournament.

 4.6 Draws.
-For Stage 1 and Stage 2, in the event that a Ranked Match ends in a draw, both teams ending with the same score, the Ranked Match will be considered a loss.
+For Stage 1 and Stage 2, in the event that a Ranked Match ends in a draw, both Teams ending with the same score, the Ranked Match will be considered a loss.
 The Ranked Match will not award any points to any participating Players or Teams and the Ranked Match will not be replayed.
-In the event of a Game Tie or Round Draw in Stage 3 and beyond will be resolved in accordance with Section 5.11 and Section 5.12 respectively.
+In the event of a Game Tie or Round Draw in Stage 3 and beyond will be resolved in accordance with Section 5.9 and Section 5.10 respectively.

 4.7.1 Point distribution for each Stage 1 and Stage 2 Ranked Match win is as follows:

-4.9 CODM Finals Qualification.
-Details regarding qualification for CODM Finals will be provided to Participants at a later date.
+4.8 World Championship Finals Qualification.
+Additional details regarding qualification for the World Championship Finals will be provided to Participants at a later date.

-4.10 CODM Finals Format.
-Details regarding date, time and location for CODM Finals will be provided to Participants at a later date.
+4.9 World Championship Finals Format.
+Additional details regarding date, time and location for the World Championship Finals will be provided to Participants at a later date.